moby/moby/docs/reference/builder.md

     HEALTHCHECK --interval=5m --timeout=3s \
       CMD curl -f http://localhost/ || exit 1

-To help debug failing probes, any output the command writes on stdout or stderr will be stored in the health status and can be queried with `docker inspect`.
+To help debug failing probes, any output text (UTF-8 encoded) that the command writes on stdout or stderr will be stored in the health status and can be queried with `docker inspect`.
 Such output should be kept short (only the first 255 bytes are stored currently).

 When the health status of a container changes, a `health_status` event is generated with the new status.